Our current network

 The challenge of building a post coronavirus network has, however, had some positive effects.
 The new routes will be optimized for sustainability, an increasingly important part of Finnair’s business.

-“We’re parking our older aircraft and trying to utilize our newer, more fuel efficient planes,” says McGarvey.
+“We’re parking our older aircraft and trying to utilise our newer, more fuel efficient planes,” says McGarvey.
 This reimagining of fleet usage means using newer Airbus A320 family aircraft.
 Wherever possible, Finnair will be using planes with a lower carbon footprint than older aircraft.
 The fact that smaller planes are being used also means that customers can fly knowing that their environmental impact is smaller too.
 Finnair’s commitment to sustainability and response to the ongoing climate crisis does not stop because of coronavirus.